Good Things Foundation are committed to the belief that the protection of vulnerable individuals from harm and abuse is everybody’s responsibility.

-Good Things Foundation will aim to provide all staff and volunteers with an induction training on safeguarding matters.
+Good Things Foundation will aim to provide all staff and volunteers with an induction training on safeguarding matters through Skillcast online training modules.
 We will also assess our knowledge and practices annually and provide additional training and awareness to all of our staff and volunteers.

-Good Things Foundation is committed to putting in place measures to reduce the likelihood of abuse taking place within its organisation and its partner network and to ensuring that all those involved within our organisation will be treated with respect.
+Good Things Foundation is committed to putting measures in place to reduce the likelihood of abuse taking place within its organisation and its partner network and to ensure that all those involved within our organisation will be treated with respect.